OpenAEV-Platform/injectors/aws/README.md

 ### Network Security

 - Run the injector in a secure, isolated network segment
-- Use TLS/SSL for communication with OpenBAS
+- Use TLS/SSL for communication with OpenAEV
 - Implement proper firewall rules
 - No debug logging in production to avoid credential exposure